-- Large deposit enriched in the heavy rare earths
+- Large Basal Zone deposit enriched in the heavy rare earths

 - Low uranium and thorium levels

-- Relative to other locations in the North, Thor Lake has good access through its proximity to Great Slave Lake providing access by barge in the summer and ice roads in the winter.
-It is located just 100 km southeast of Yellowknife.
+- Relative to other locations in the North, Thor Lake has good access through its proximity to Great Slave Lake, providing access by barge in the summer and ice roads in the winter

-- Mine and processing facilities have been designed to significantly minimize impacts to water, land and air and reduce the project’s carbon footprint
+- Basal Zone extraction and processing facilities have been designed to significantly minimize impacts to water, land and air and reduce the project’s carbon footprint

-- Proactive community outreach initiatives including progressive Aboriginal agreements
+- Proactive community outreach initiatives including progressive Indigenous agreements

 - Focus on strong health and safety performance reduces potential for delays and extra costs from lost time injuries

 - Politically stable jurisdiction

-The Nechalacho deposit is located at Thor Lake in the Mackenzie Mining District of the Northwest Territories, approximately 100 km southeast of the city of Yellowknife.
+The Nechalacho property is located at Thor Lake in the Mackenzie Mining District of the Northwest Territories, approximately 100 km southeast of the city of Yellowknife.
 The property is comprised of five contiguous mining leases totalling 10,449 ac (4,249 ha) and three mineral claims totalling 4,597 ac (1,860 ha).